Paul Roberts (cricketer)

 Christopher Paul Roberts was an English first-class cricketer who played one first-class and one List A game for Worcestershire in 1974.
+He died at the age of 25.

-Born in Cleethorpes, Roberts played for Worcestershire's second team many times between 1971 and 1973, as well as appearing twice for Lincolnshire in the Minor Counties Championship.
-In mid-August 1974, he produced a startling return of 8-13 for Worcestershire II against Lancashire II in a very low-scoring game that was over in a single day.
+Roberts was born in Cleethorpes on 12 October 1951.
+He played for Worcestershire's second team many times between 1971 and 1973, as well as appearing twice for Lincolnshire in the Minor Counties Championship.
+In mid-August 1974, he produced a startling return of 8-13 for Worcestershire II against Lancashire II in a very low-scoring game where all 40 wickets fell in a single day.
+Worcestershire II won by 64 runs, using only two bowlers.

 After this performance, Roberts was immediately called up to the first team for the John Player League game against Surrey.
-He took 2-32 (including the wicket of Geoff Howarth) from his eight overs in a match curtailed by the weather (Worcestershire were adjudged the winners on run rate), and was picked to play against Glamorgan in the County Championship at the end of the month.
-He managed only a single wicket in his 21 overs, that of Arthur Francis.
+He took 2-32 (including the wicket of Geoff Howarth) from his eight overs in a match curtailed by the weather (Worcestershire were adjudged the winners on run rate), and was picked to play against Glamorgan in the County Championship at the end of August.
+He managed only a single wicket in his 21 overs, that of Arthur Francis, as Worcestershire won by ten wickets and took 17 points.
+Worcestershire finished the season as County Champions by a margin of only two points.

 In 1975 Roberts played only minor cricket, mostly for the Worcestershire second team but also one of the warm-up matches for the World Cup, a 55-over game in which he took the wicket of Gundappa Viswanath.
 This match did not have List A status, despite the strong sides fielded by both teams.

+Roberts subsequently worked as a teacher in Kidderminster.

+On 9 June 1977, Roberts was killed by a 200 foot fall while climbing on Raven Crag, Borrowdale.
+A companion also died.